 All CE credits must be submitted by the certificant online via the Prolydian portal.
+A guide to this process can be found in Appendix C of this handbook.
 Proof of attendance (i.e., a certificate of completion) is required for each CE submission.
 A listing of pre-approved CE programs are available via the Prolydian online portal.
 Certificants should submit CE credits in the Prolydian portal no more than 60 calendar days after completing a CE program.
 CE credits reported more than 365 days after completing the program may not be accepted.
 CE credits for programs not pre-approved by the Consortium will not be considered toward recertification.